Kansas Boat Registration, KDWP Fees & No-Title Lookup (2026)

 Submit Application & Pay Fees

 Complete the registration form and pay the applicable fees.
-Deadline: Before operating on Kansas waters after purchase.
+Timing note: Before operating on Kansas waters

 Receive Registration Number